Reverse mortgage to pay off 1st mortgage

 A home equity loan in which the borrower is not required to make payments.
 The homeowner must be at least 62 years old.
 A reverse mortgage accrues interest and does not have to be repaid until the homeowner dies or moves out of the house.
 The Federal Housing Administration calls it an HECM, for home equity conversion mortgage.

 "Years past, financial planners didn't view reverse mortgages as a planning tool," says Johnson, who co-authored a study discussing the growing importance of reverse mortgages in retirement.
 "It was viewed as a last resort and they assumed that the only people that do reverse mortgages are people that are desperate.
 Clearly that's not the case, and I think they are starting to view it differently now."

 Why get a loan when you already have one?

-One of the most common reasons homeowners get reverse mortgages is to pay off their existing mortgage so they have more income to worth with, says Maggie O'Connell, who runs ReverseMortgageStore.com.
+One of the most common reasons homeowners get a reverse mortgage is to pay off their existing mortgage so they have more income to work with, says Maggie O'Connell, who runs ReverseMortgageStore.com.

 "They already have this debt on the house, so instead of making their mortgage payments they are just paying it out of their equity before they leave the home," she says.

 What it takes to get a reverse mortgage